GlimmerLabs/virtual-mediascheme/UserGuide.md

 provide an automatic update facility.
 So, when we update Mediascript, we'll try to send out a note to our students telling you what to do to update it.
 The typical update instructions will be something like the following.
+(Note: Some versions of these instructions have backticks around the commands to distinguish them from the surrounding text.
+Don't type those backticks.)

 1. Open a terminal window.

 2. Type `cd Mediascheme/gigls`.
-(Don't type the backticks.)

 3. Type `git pull`.
-(Once again, don't type the backticks.)

 4. Type `make`.
-(You guessed it, don't type the backticks.)

-5. Try to run some commands in Mediascheme.
+5. Try to run some commands in Mediascheme (see above).